yracine/device-type.myautomatic/README.md

 If you get a blank screen after pressing 'Next or you get the following error: " Error - bad state.
 Unable to complete page configuration", you'd need to enable oAuth as</b> specified in step 2f) above.</b>

+<b>For any other errors, you'd need to double check your base & redirect URLs.
+Make sure that they don't contain any extra spaces or other extra characters.</b>

 <b>k) You may then select the Automatic device(s) to be exposed to SmartThings.</b>

 After pressing 'Done' on the last page, the smartapp will instantiate the MyAutomatic device object under